Porsha Williams Dishes On Why ‘RHOA’s Upcoming Reunion Is Its Most Explosive One Yet

 The first installment of the three-part special will take place on Sunday, May 10.
 According to Bravo, Williams has given her fans several teasers prior to the reunion.
 She has shared on both social media and in interviews that the reunion is the most intense reunion she’s been apart of since joining the show in Season 5.
 Williams explained on her show, Dish Nation, that all of the ladies were riled up while filming the reunion at their homes.

 “When I tell you that the levels of drama were crazy and it just didn’t stop,” Williams said.

 “The things that were being said.
 The receipts that were being brought.
 It was just crazy.”

-Williams also pointed out that, since the reunion was virtual, the cast was able to have alcohol while they were filming.
+Williams also pointed out that since the reunion was virtual, the cast was able to have alcohol while they were filming.
 She said the cocktails were certainly the cause of several altercations that took place last month.
 In one teaser, Williams is seen arguing with Kenya Moore about her friendship with Cynthia Bailey.
 During their discussion, Williams shared with Bailey that she had “receipts” of Moore saying negative things about her.
 The entrepreneur was then asked by host Andy Cohen to send the texts to him and Bailey.
 Moore vehemently denied the claim, as she considers Bailey to be one of her best friends.

 Season 12 of RHOA proved to be a difficult one for Williams.
 At the beginning of the season, she was having relationship problems with her fiance, Dennis McKinley.
 The couple, who have been together since 2018, was dealing with the aftermath of McKinley’s infidelity.
 After multiple reports surfaced that he was with other women, McKinley admitted to cheating on Williams when she was pregnant with their child.
 Although Williams decided to forgive McKinley, the pair saw a couple’s therapist before getting back together last year.